 Research shows it can take our bodies up to two weeks to adjust to new environments, including temperature changes.
 You can do it—and save energy and money in the process!

 - Turn down your thermostat, small changes can make a big difference.

 Every degree above 68 degrees increases heating costs by up to 5 percent.
-Lower your thermostat 5-7 degrees when leaving home for more than 4 hours.
-However, if you have a heat pump, only reduce your thermostat setting 1-2 degrees when leaving home so the more energy intensive heating coils won't have to kick in to get the home back to 68 degrees when you return.
+Lower your thermostat by 5-7 degrees when leaving home for more than 4 hours.
+However, if you have a heat pump, only reduce your thermostat setting by 1-2 degrees when leaving home so the more energy-intensive heating coils won't have to kick in to get the home back to 68 degrees when you return.
 Avoid using personal heaters as they can be unsafe and very costly.

 - Check the flue on your fireplace.